dthigpen/blog/posts/9998-simple-file-backups.md

 ## Introduction

-I like to make backups of important records, photos I have taken over the years and generally anything I think might be useful.
-It's an easy task: compress, encrypt, and copy to a hard drive, USB, or cloud storage.
-When I started doing this I would forget the commands when it was time to make a backup again, forcing me to scour my Bash history for clues.
-This post attempts to make a simple Bash script to automate the annoying bits and allow us to make file backups in seconds.
+I like to make backups of important records, notes, and photos I have taken over the years.
+My personal process looks like this: compress the important directory, encrypt it, and copy it to a hard drive, USB, or cloud storage.
+Sounds simple enough, right?
+While simple, I still found myself scouring my Bash history, trying to remember what options I used with `gpg` and `tar` to create backups the last time.
+After a few times doing that, it seemed like the perfect candidate for a script.
+This post shows the makings of a simple Bash script to automate the annoying bits and allow us to make file (and directory) backups in seconds.
+(Or skip to the end result on [Github](https://github.com/dthigpen/backup))

 ## Why Not Use ...